 - Exempt uploads made by specific users or groups from data loss prevention (DLP) scanning.
 For more information on DLP, see Data loss prevention.

-- If your organization is participating in the application visibility and control (AVC) beta, you can allow specific groups or users to access websites with a certain risk level, category, category operation, application, and application operation.
-For more information about AVC, see Application visibility and control.
+- Using Application visibility and control, you can allow specific groups or users to access websites with a certain risk level, category, category operation, application, and application operation.

 If there are servers or other headless computers that you want to exempt from authentication, you can enter the internal IP addresses of these machines in a location configuration.
 A location configuration includes a Bypass IPs area where you enter these IP addresses.
 The IP addresses that you provide in this area bypass authentication when authentication is enabled in an associated policy.
 For more information, see Configure an authentication exception.